Capital Bikeshare Proposed Stations in Arlington

 The Process for Station Selection

-- Identifying and obtaining approvals (local and/or State) regarding funding for capital and operating costs.
+- Identifying funding for the proposed station’s capital and operating expenses.

-- Selecting sites which meet a list of criteria, extensive staff research and review, public input, and final selection of locations.
+- Selecting a location which meets a list of siting criteria, as well as staff review and public input.

-- Researching property ownership and obtaining all necessary permits (use permit, site plan permit, license agreement, etc.).
+- Researching property ownership and obtaining a permit if on private property.
 The site could be owned by Arlington County, the State of Virginia, or a private entity.
 Each scenario requires a different permitting process.

-- Fabrication and delivering of bikes and stations.
-Stations and bikes are typically delivered 3 to 4 months after ordering.
+- Fabrication and delivery of bikes and stations.
+Equipment is typically delivered within 4 months after ordering.

 - Installation of stations and bikes.